GoldernHaze/File-Explorer/README.md

-# Video Explorer
+# File Explorer

-A simple web-based media explorer built with Python and Flask to browse, search, and play videos and PDFs on your SSD.
+A simple web-based media explorer built with Python and Flask to browse, search, and play videos and PDFs on your SSD.(originally Video Explorer 2.5)

 ---